-b) Hazardous Waste

-During the operation of the facility, hazardous waste could be generated.
-These wastes will be managed via the requirements of the Argonne National Laboratory's Waste Handling Procedures (WASTE 3.3).
-Yes X No Radioactive Mixed Waste During the operation of the facility, hazardous waste could be generated.
+- b) Hazardous Waste During the operation of the facility, hazardous waste could be generated.
 These wastes will be managed via the requirements of the Argonne National Laboratory's Waste Handling Procedures Manual.

+- c) Radioactive Mixed Waste None expected.

+- d) Radioactive Waste None expected.

+- e) PCB or Asbestos Waste None expected.

+- Biological Waste There is a potential for the generation of BSL 1&2 waste which will be disposed of in compliance with IEPA and CDC regulatory requirements.

+- g) No Path to Disposal Waste

+- h) Nanomaterial Waste

-Yes X No Radioactive Waste d) During the operation of the facility, hazardous waste could be generated.
-These wastes will be managed via the requirements of the Argonne National Laboratory's Waste Handling Procedures Manual.
-Yes No X PCB or Asbestos Waste None expected.
-Yes X No Biological Waste f) There is a potential for the generation of BSL 1&2 waste which will be disposed of in compliance with IEPA and CDC regulatory requirements.
-Yes No X No Path to Disposal Waste g) Yes X No Nanomaterial Waste h) The proposed activities may generate nanomaterial waste.
-The waste will be accumulated, managed and documented in accordance with the requirements outlined in WASTE-3.3 (Hazardous Wastes-Disposal Procedures) which describes how to plan and handle project waste, and WASTE-5.4 (Special Guidelines-Management and Packaging of Engineered Nanomaterials for Disposition); and the successor LMS laboratory-wide documents with equivalent content.
-Personnel who generate waste and those who prepare waste requisitions are required to complete the required nanomaterial orientation training in accordance with the requirements outlined in applicable LMS procedures.
+The proposed activities may generate nanomaterial waste.
+The waste will be accumulated, managed and documented in accordance with the requirements outlined in WASTE-3.3 (Hazardous Wastes-Disposal Procedures) which describes how to plan and handle project waste, and WASTE-5.4 (Special Guidelines-Management and Packaging of Engineered Nanomaterials for Disposition); and

+Yes X No \\\\

+Yes X No \\\\

+Yes No X

+Yes No X

+Yes No X

-Yes X No Yes X No
+Yes X No